Bryan-Legend/stonetop-wiki-generator/README.md

 - Minor & major arcana as interactive cards (checkboxes for unlocks / progress / consequences)
 - Full-text search, hover previews, and dice rollers
 - Deep links between page references and monster/stat blocks
-- Maps rendered from the PDF (optional high-res campaign sheets)

 > **This repository does not include the Stonetop PDFs, artwork, or a pre-built wiki.**
 > You need a legal copy of the Book II **1-up** PDF from [the official Stonetop store](https://plusoneexp.com/collections/stonetop).